 Stardew Valley multiplayer: Tips for farming together

-The most important things to remember in co-op Stardew are what you share with your friends and what you don’t share.
+The most important things to remember in Stardew Valley multiplayer are what you share with your friends and what you don’t share.
 These things remain separate:

 - Skill levels

-- Relationships (meaning if your real life significant other, like mine, still thinks they’re going to woo Jodi away from her husband you can pursue your own successful relationship while they bark up that tree).
+If your real life significant other, like mine, still thinks they’re going to woo Jodi away from her husband you can pursue your own successful relationship while they bark up that tree.

 What you do share: